colinator27/SDL_shadercross/README.txt

 For compiling to DXBC, d3dcompiler_47 is shipped with Windows.
 Other platforms require vkd3d-utils.

 This library is under the zlib license, see LICENSE.txt for details.

+(This is a fork for maintaining custom builds as needed.)